Assistance Project for the Water Committee of Armenia and its main Structures

 Simiyu Climate Resilience Project

-Since 7/2021, SaWa is engaged as a partner in a major water, sanitation and agricultural project in northern Tanzania.
+Since July 2021, SaWa is engaged as a partner in a major water, sanitation and agricultural project in northern Tanzania (funded by GCF and KfW).